thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-action-nodes.md

     The DB layer has certain optimizations to ignore the updates of the attributes and latest values if the new record has a timestamp that is older than the previous record.
     So, to make sure that all the messages will be processed correctly, one should enable this parameter for sequential message processing scenarios.

-* **Default TTL (Time to Live)** - determines how long the stored data remains in the database.
+* **Default TTL (Time-to-Live)** - determines how long the stored data remains in the database.
 The TTL is set based on the following priority:
     1. If the metadata contains a `TTL` property (expected as integer representing seconds), this value is used.
     2. If the metadata does not specify a `TTL`, the node's configured TTL value is applied.
     3. If the node's configured TTL is set to **0**, the Storage TTL defined in the tenant profile is used.

 > **Note**: TTL value of 0 means that the data never expires.